How to Create Elementor Password-Protected Page In 5 Simple Steps?

-Fortunately, with the addons & plugins, it’s possible.
+Fortunately, with the add-ons, it’s possible.

-I’ll be completely honest & let you know right in the beginning that creating password-protected content or page is possible but only with third-party plugins.
+I’ll be completely honest & let you know right in the beginning that

 So without further ado, let’s get into it…